apache/incubator-teaclave-sgx-sdk/Readme.md

 Make sure Intel SGX SDK is properly installed and service started on the host OS.
 Then `cd dockerfile` and run `docker build -t rust-sgx-docker` to build.

+# Documents

+Please use `cargo doc` to generate documents for each crate in this SDK.
+The auto generated documents are easy to read and search.

 # Sample Codes

 We provide five sample codes to help developers understand how to write Enclave